blyator/blyator/README.md

 <br />

-I’m a Full-Stack Developer with love for coding and tech in overall.
+I’m a Full-Stack Developer with love for coding and tech in general.
 I build efficient, scalable and user-friendly web applications using modern frontend and backend technologies and I test them properly as well

 As a tech enthusiast, I enjoy exploring new technologies and sharing my experiences and insights through social media and blogs.